 Worrying, as a whole, is a waste of time and energy.
 And, I know, that’s a very easy thing to say.
 Believe me, I’m not saying not to worry at all!
 That’s like saying, “Stop feeling emotions!”
 Completely unrealistic, I know.

-But what I’d challenge you to do is to let yourself worry for a few minutes (literally, only a few) if that’s what you naturally want to do, and then analyze the worry itself.
+Let yourself worry for a few minutes if that’s what you naturally want to do, and then analyze the worry itself.
 Is it something you can control?
 If so, do something about it.
 If not, focus on taking positive action in your business.

 Be vigilant with your focus and be ruthless with what gets your attention.
 You and your career deserve no less.